vgrichina/web4-deploy/README.md

 - `IPFS_GATEWAY_LIST` – comma-separated list of IPFS gateways to hydrate
 - `NEAR_SIGNER_ACCOUNT` - NEAR account to use for signing IPFS URL update transaction.
 Defaults to `<destination-account.near>`.
 - `NEAR_SIGNER_KEY` - NEAR account private key to use for signing.
 Should have base58-encoded key starting with `ed25519:`.
 Defaults to using key from `~/.near-credentials/`.
+- `NEARFS_GATEWAY_URL` - URL of the NEARFS gateway.
+- `NEARFS_GATEWAY_TIMEOUT` - time until requests to the NEARFS gateway time out, in milliseconds.
+- `NEARFS_GATEWAY_RETRY_COUNT` - the maximum number of attempts to check if a block exists on NEARFS.

 ## How it works